 A host?
 You might ask.
 What exactly is a host?
 Don’t worry; I had the same thought when I started my blog!
 Think of the host as a humongous filing cabinet.
 It’s going to store all of your delicious recipes and pretty food photos!

-I picked BlueHost as my hosting company, like the majority of other food bloggers, and I absolutely love their company.
-I highly recommend using them for both your URL and your host!
+I picked BlueHost as my hosting company, like many other food bloggers, and I absolutely love their company.
+I highly recommend using BlueHost for both your URL and your host!

 You should see the following screen after filling out your information for your URL.
 If you sign up now, you’ll get your URL for free for the first year if you select BlueHost as your host!

 I highly recommend the 36-month option.
+(That’s what I did!)
 Yes, it’s a decent amount to pay up front, but you’ll save a lot more money in the long run.
-Besides, that monthly price is basically the cost of one latte or frappuccino from your favorite coffee shop—not very much at all!
+Besides, that monthly price is basically the cost of one latte or frappuccino from your favorite coffee shop — not very much at all!

 When I chose BlueHost as my hosting company, I also included the Domain Privacy Protection.
 It’s a great service and completely worth the additional $0.99 per month!